Where to Find Reliable Car Insurance Company Ratings

 What is a good NAIC complaint index score for a car insurance company?

-A score of 1.0 is industry average — so anything below 1.0 is considered better than average.
-The best insurers often score between 0.3 and 0.8.
+A score of 1.0 is the industry average — so anything below 1.0 is considered better than average.
+The best insurers often score between 0.3 and 0.8 (Erie Insurance, for example, posted a 0.35 in 2024).
 A score above 1.5 is a meaningful warning sign, and anything above 2.0 suggests systemic customer service or claims handling problems.
 Always look at the trend over three years, not just the most recent score.

 In most cases, it's not worth the risk for primary car insurance.
 Companies rated below A- may struggle to pay claims during high-volume events like major weather disasters or economic downturns.
-However, if you live in a state with a strong guaranty fund and are considering a smaller regional carrier with an excellent service reputation, some consumers do accept a B++ rating — but this should be a calculated and informed decision.
+The good news is that AM Best revised the entire U.S. personal auto sector outlook from Negative to Stable in late 2024, meaning the financial health of most carriers has broadly improved.
+If you're considering a smaller regional carrier with a B++ rating, weigh their local track record and longevity carefully before committing.

 How can I verify that a car insurance company is licensed in my state?

 Visit your state's Department of Insurance (DOI) website and use their company or license lookup tool.
 The NAIC's website also maintains a directory of every state's DOI with direct links.
-Enter the insurer's legal name (not just the brand name) and confirm that their authorization to sell private passenger auto insurance is active.
-Never buy a policy from an insurer that can't be verified as licensed in your state.
+Enter the insurer's legal name (not just the brand name) and confirm their authorization to sell private passenger auto insurance is active.
+Never buy a policy from an insurer that can't be verified as licensed in your state — especially as fake policy scams have become more prevalent through social media channels.

 Can a car insurance company have good reviews but still be a bad choice?

 Absolutely.
-High consumer review scores on general platforms like Google or Yelp don't always reflect claims performance — they often reflect how easy it was to buy a policy or how low the price was.
+High consumer review scores on platforms like Google or Yelp don't always reflect claims performance — they often reflect how easy it was to buy a policy or how low the price was.
 A company might earn glowing reviews from customers who've never filed a claim, while harboring a poor NAIC complaint index driven by claim denials and delays.
 Always anchor your evaluation in regulatory data, not just star ratings from retail review sites.
+Our guide on how to compare car insurance quotes apples-to-apples can help you evaluate value beyond price alone.